 Yet even with this basic knowledge of the disease, there is still mystery surrounding it.
 Here are seven things you probably didn’t know about ALS.

-As the ALS Association explains, the average lifespan for someone diagnosed with the disorder is two to five years.
+As the ALS Association explains, ALS is commonly diagnosed between the ages of 40 and 70, and the average lifespan for someone diagnosed with the disorder is two to five years.
 Only 20% make it past the five year mark, and only about 10% survive a decade.
-Hawking, now 75 years old, has survived for more than five decades.
+Hawking, passing away at 76 years old, defied the odds for decades.

 2. It’s more uncomfortable than painful